Sophia Dorothea of Celle: Death and burial

 The death of her mother in 1722 left Sophia Dorothea alone.
-When Sophia Dorothea's daughter, the Queen in Prussia, travelled to Hanover in 1725 to see her father, by then King George I of Great Britain, Sophia Dorothea, dressed even more carefully than usual, waited every day at the window of her residence, hoping in vain to see her daughter.
+When Sophia Dorothea's daughter, the Queen in Prussia, travelled to Hanover in 1725 to see her father, by then King George I of Great Britain, Sophia Dorothea, dressed even more carefully than usual, and waited every day at the window of her residence, hoping in vain to see her daughter.

 Sophia Dorothea grew overweight, and was frequently plagued by febrile colds and indigestion.
 In early 1726, she suffered a stroke; in August of that year she went to bed with a severe colic, and refused all food and treatment.
 She died shortly before midnight on 13 November 1726, aged 60.
 An autopsy revealed liver failure and gall bladder occlusion due to 60 gallstones.
 Her former husband placed an announcement in The London Gazette to the effect that the Duchess of Ahlden had died, but he forbade mourning in either London or Hanover.
 He was furious when he heard that the members of his daughter's court in Berlin were wearing black.

 The guards at Ahlden placed Sophia Dorothea's corpse in a lead coffin and deposited it in a cellar.
 In January 1727 an order came from London that she be buried without any ceremony in the cemetery of Ahlden, which was impossible after weeks of heavy rain.
 The coffin was brought back to the cellar and covered in sand.
 Not until May 1727 was Sophia Dorothea buried, secretly and at night, beside her parents in the Stadtkirche in Celle.
 George I died four weeks later while he was visiting Hanover.